personium/template-app-cell/README.md

 # Description
-This repository contains the necessary files (HTML, CSS, JavaScript) needed to create a very simple Personium App which runs on the HomeApp.
+This repository contains the necessary files (HTML, CSS, JavaScript) needed to create a very simple Personium app which can be launched from the HomeApp.

-All you need to do is import it to your project and start filling in the missing information marked by "***" within this repository.
+All you need to do is follow the instructions in the tutorial to configure your app Cell and upload the files (see below) that contain appropriate information (information marked by "***" within this repository)of your app Cell.

-# Folder structure

-    │  launch.json *
-    │  profile.json *
+# Files to be modified and upload to your app Cell

+    │  launch.json (must use the current app Cell URL) │  profile.json (must use your App name and icon) │
     │
-    │
     ├─locales
     │  ├─en
-    │  │      profile.json *
+    │  │      profile.json  (must use your app name and icon) │  │
-    │  │
     │  └─ja
-    │         profile.json *
+    │         profile.json  (must use your app name and icon) │
-    │
     └─src
         └─html
             │
             ├─Engine
-            │      acc_info.js *
+            │      acc_info.js (must use your app Cell's information) │
-            │
             └─js
-                   app.js *
+                   app.js (must use the current App Cell URL)

 # Tutorial
-Follow the steps below to create, customize and install your first Personium App.Then, experience
+Follow the steps below to create, customize and install your first Personium app.Then, experience
 1. How to deploy
-Take a look at the guide on [How to deploy](doc/HowToDeploy.md) the minimal App.
+Take a look at the guide on [How to deploy](doc/HowToDeploy.md) the minimal app.

-1. How to customize the App
+1. How to customize the app
-Fell free to use this App as the base and write your own App.
+Feel free to use this app as the base and write your own app.
 Basically, you can reuse files that contain "common" in their file names.
 Check [here](doc/Customizations.md) for detailed instructions.

-1. How to Install the App
+1. How to Install the app
-Take a look at the guide on [How to Install](doc/HowToInstallApp.md) the minimal App.
+Take a look at the guide on [How to Install](doc/HowToInstallApp.md) the Minimal App.

+1. How to debug the app
+Install Restlet Client in Chrome and import the [scenario](doc/Personium_Mokumoku3.json).
+Fill in your app Cell information in Environment variables.

 # Tips
 Some [tips](doc/Tips.md) on using i18next & Google API.

-# notes

-1. Create an App Cell.
-1. From Snapshot menu, Upload and then Import the ZIP file.
-1. Re-login
-1. Modify the schema url of app.
-1. export the box.
-1. upload the app.bar to main box.
-1. modify launch.json
-1. Modify acc_info.js
-1. Modify app.js